 A road trip with kids, especially younger ones, can be an enriching experience.
 If you plan to rent an RV, we suggest that you look for better options before jumping to a conclusion.

 Nothing beats seeing your wide-eyed children behold beautiful locations while soaking up experiences and learning new things.
 You have to be prepared.
 In this case, however, rigorously prepared.

 1. Not being flexible

 Selecting your destination

 If you’re thinking of more locations to travel to, you might want to look at these Midwest road trips, vacations, and getaway ideas we compiled for you.

-While we love moderating everything about our kids’ lives, whether screen time or sugar, road trips may sail more smoothly with a bit of rule-bending.
+While we love moderating everything about our kids’ lives, whether screen time or sugar, road trips may sail more smoothly with some rule-bending.